VisarPf/VisarPf/README.md

 I’m open to collaborate on SIMI and related motiona capture data analysis.

-📫 Reach me at visar.berki@pfizer.com
+📫 Reach me at: visar.berki@pfizer.com

 <!---
 VisarPf/VisarPf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.